Nikolaus Poda von Neuhaus

-Nikolaus Poda von Neuhaus (October 4, 1723 – April 29, 1798) is best known for his work in the field of entomology in the middle to late 1700s.
+Nikolaus Poda von Neuhaus (October 4, 1723 – April 29, 1798) is best known for his work in the field of entomology in the middle to late 18th-century.

 Born October 4, 1723, in Vienna, Austria, to a noble family of Austrian descent, Nikolaus Poda von Neuhaus studied across his home country for years before working as a professor at multiple universities in both Hungary and Austria until his death on April 29, 1798.

 Alongside his time as an entomologist, Nikolaus Poda von Neuhaus, also referred to as "Poda", served as a Jesuit priest as well as a mineralogist.
 Before working as a mathematics professor in Linz, Austria as well as Graz, Austria he joined the Jesuits in 1740.
 While serving as a professor of mathematics at the Jesuiten University of Graz, he facilitated the opening of the natural history museum of Austria, now called Universalmuseum Joanneum.
 In addition to his contribution to the Museum of Natural History, he took on the role of director of the Graz Observatory where he worked until 1760.